Homosexuality in Mexico: LGBT culture

 Frida Kahlo, one of Mexico's greatest artists, was bisexual.
 However, her lesbian relationships were of little importance and were diminished by the love of her life, Diego Rivera.
-Her importance for the LGBT community is not so much due to her bisexuality as to her having been converted into a gay icon, due to her fighter and non-conformist nature.
+Her importance for the LGBT community is not so much for her bisexuality as to her having been converted into a gay icon because of her fighter and non-conformist nature.
 Other LGBT painters and visual artists are Roberto Montenegro, Nahum B. Zenil, Julio Galán, Roberto Márquez, and Carla Rippey.

 Mexican LGBT author Luis Zapata Quiroz has been criticized for perpetuating the stereotypes of the American pattern of the tragic gay man, although he never portrays homosexuality negatively.
 Carlos Monsiváis also has considered in his critique the profound homoeroticism of the poets belonging to the group Los Contemporáneos between the late 1920s and mid 1940s.
 Several of his poets, such as Xavier Villaurrutia, Carlos Pellicer, and Salvador Novo, were gay and "let themselves be touched, discreetly, by a theme very dear to the age: the sailors, in the aura of the night port, with their liberty and their beauty".
 The Chicano LGBT community has also created a thriving culture.
 Thus, Gloria E. Anzaldúa and Cherríe Moraga are two important authors within the North American LGBT community, and Francisco X. Alarcón, professor at the University of California, has published nine books of poetry.

-Within music there is to mention Chavela Vargas (born in Costa Rica and living in Mexico for decades), whose lyrics contain clear lesbian elements, and Juan Gabriel, one of the most important composers of popular music in Mexico.
+Within music, there is notably Chavela Vargas (born in Costa Rica and living in Mexico for decades), whose lyrics contain clear lesbian elements, and Juan Gabriel, one of the most important composers of popular music in Mexico.
 One of the few singers who has come out of the closet has been Christian Chávez, singer for the group RBD.
 The singer and actor found himself driven to coming out after photos of his wedding in Canada started circulating on the Internet in 2005.

 One of the gay centers of culture and amusement in Mexico is the Zona Rosa, a series of streets in Colonia Juárez in Mexico City.
-Since mid-2007, the government of the Federal District and Cuauhtémoc, D.F.—in whose territory the Zona Rosa is found—have placed operatives in some seedy nightclubs of the Zona Rosa, with the purpose of freeing this tourist zone of problems such as illegal drug trade and prostitution, as well as reducing the incidence of crimes such as theft.
-Other targets of the program are those sites of cohabitation that lack safety measures for the users—mainly emergency exits.
+Since mid-2007, the government of the Federal District and Cuauhtémoc, D.F., in whose territory the Zona Rosa is found, have placed operatives in some seedy nightclubs of the Zona Rosa, with the purpose of freeing the tourist zone of problems such as illegal drug trade and prostitution, as well as reducing the incidence of crimes such as theft.
+Other targets of the program are sites of cohabitation that lack safety measures for the users, mainly emergency exits.
 LGBT groups have denounced the action as a form of homophobia.